Microsoft Azure Cloud has stopped the biggest-ever distributed denial of service (DDoS) attack at a massive 3.47 terabytes (Tbps) per second.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Last October, Microsoft reported on a 2.4 terabit per second (Tbps) DDoS attack in Azure that it successfully mitigated.

-The two other large attacks that surpassed 2.5 Tbps in December were also short bursts targeting servers in Asia.
+The two other large attacks that surpassed 2.5 Tbps in December were short bursts targeting Asia’s servers.

 As with the first half of 2021, most attacks were short-lived, although, in the second half of 2021, the proportion of attacks that were 30 minutes or less dropped from 74 percent to 57 percent,” said Microsoft.

 “We saw a rise in attacks that lasted longer than an hour, with the composition more than doubling from 13 per cent to 27 per cent.
 Multi-vector attacks continue to remain prevalent,” it added.